 Note: In the case of small universities that are having difficulty allocating all of their USRAs to a limited number of NSERC grant holders, supervision of the remaining USRAs by natural sciences and engineering faculty members without NSERC funding may be considered.
-The university will need to obtain prior approval from NSERC by submitting an e-mail request (maximum of two pages) to the USRA Program Officer that includes:
+The USRA Liaison Officer at the university must obtain prior approval from NSERC by submitting an email request (maximum of two pages) to the USRA Program Officer that includes:

 Requests for these exceptions must demonstrate clearly that the proposed supervisor is pursuing a research program with the intention of obtaining NSERC research funding in the near future.
 Ongoing collaborations, particularly with NSERC-funded faculty at the same institution or elsewhere, recent refereed publications, a consistent supervisory record, and recent applications for funding from sources other than NSERC are all evidence of this intention.
 Exceptions apply to one fiscal year only.

 A faculty member at a small institution who does not hold NSERC research funding may be approved as a USRA supervisor up to three times until they secure NSERC research funding.
 Exceptions are counted whether or not the supervisor actually hosts a USRA award holder that year.